Fiona Ferro: Junior

-2012–2016
+2012–2016: WTA Tour debut

 Ferro made her ITF Women's Circuit debut at the $25k indoor hardcourt tournament held in late January 2012 in Grenoble, France; she only entered that tournament's singles event, losing in the first qualifying round.
 She played (only in the singles events of) eight tournaments on the 2012 ITF Circuit.

 She played (only in the singles events of) eleven tournaments on the 2013 ITF Circuit.
 Her 2013 year-end WTA singles ranking was 557, compared to world No. 1062 on 11 February 2013.

 Ferro made her WTA Tour singles debut at the 2014 Internationaux de Strasbourg; as a wildcard, she lost in the first qualifying round to Yuliya Beygelzimer.

-She made her Grand Slam singles debut at the 2014 French Open, after receiving a wildcard for the singles main draw, where she lost in the first round to the No. 16 seed Sabine Lisicki.
+She made her Grand Slam singles debut at the 2014 French Open, after receiving a wildcard for the singles main-draw, where she lost in the first round to 16th seed Sabine Lisicki.

 In June 2016, Ferro ended her player-coach collaboration with Pierre Bouteyre.
 He had been her coach since 2010.

-Ferro then made her WTA 125 singles debut at the Open de Limoges, after receiving a wildcard for the main draw wherein she lost in the first round to the unseeded Ivana Jorović.
+Ferro then made her WTA 125 singles debut at the 2016 Open de Limoges, after receiving a wildcard for the main-draw, wherein she lost in the first round to the unseeded Ivana Jorović.

-2017
+2017: Success in qualifying rounds

-At the end of February, Ferro played her year-first and just her third career WTA Tour singles main-draw match at the Mexican Open, after defeating two higher-ranked players (Samantha Crawford and Tatjana Maria) in qualifying matches, losing in the first round to the No. 5 seed Christina McHale.
+At the end of February, Ferro played her year-first and just her third career WTA Tour singles main-draw match at the Mexican Open, after defeating two higher-ranked players (Samantha Crawford and Tatjana Maria) in qualifying matches, losing in the first round to fifth seed Christina McHale.
 In April, Ferro played her second and third Tour singles main-draw matches of 2017 in Bogotá and Istanbul, respectively, after winning two qualifying matches in each tournament; she lost in the first round to seeded players (to Johanna Larsson in Bogotá and Sorana Cîrstea in Istanbul) in both tournaments.

-At the end of 2017, Ferro packed up and moved to Paris to train at the Centre National d'Entraînement (CNE) to take advantage of the very good facilities there.
-Her tennis coach was Stéphane Huet and she also had a fitness coach and a mental coach that she shared with other players training at the CNE.
+At the end of 2017, Ferro moved to Paris to train at the Centre National d'Entraînement (CNE) to take advantage of the facilities there.
+Her tennis coach was Stéphane Huet, and she also had a fitness coach and a mental coach that she shared with other players training at the CNE.